 OR, if you must go to a newly-built place or build a new house….

-2. Choose small and efficient, in an efficient location that is way above sea level, using salvaged materials.
+2. Choose small and efficient, in an environmentally friendly location that is way above sea level AND use salvaged materials.

 There’s more of course.
 I’ll pull together some of the things we’ve been talking about in our Facebook discussion group: www.fb.com/groups/ClimateSteps.
 In the meantime, please see these articles:

 My Solar Panel Installation — on Earth Day, No Less which deals with both passive and active solar systems for a house.

 Please check out this overview of all the different types of yard coverings and plants you can replace the boring, bee-killing grass lawn with! https://climatesteps.org/2020/03/20/change-lawns-to-actual-life/.

 “Native plants require less water and maintenance than nonnative varieties and provide more food sources for birds as our warming planet changes their habitats,” said John Rowden, director of community conservation at National Audubon Society.
 “A great thing people can do for the environment is stop mowing — which produces carbon. …..
 Use Audubon’s Plants for Birds guide: Type in your Zip code and get a list of trees and plants suitable for your area.”
 (Washington Post, 2018)